tarantool/cartridge-cli/doc/commands/pack/rpm-deb.rst

     dependency_04<5,>=1.5.3

 Each line must describe a single dependency.
-You can specify both the major and minor versions of the dependency:
+For each dependency, you can specify the major and minor version, as well as the highest and lowest compatible versions.

-..  code-block:: bash

-    dependency_05 >= 4, < 5

 ..  _cartridge-cli-preinst_postinst: